Tile School: 5 things You Should Ask Your Tile Installer

 2. What materials are they planning on using?

-Tile Shown: Our 6" Triangles in Frost, Iron Ore, Salton Sea and Sea Glass during the installation process; our installer used spaers to keep consistent grout joints.
+Tile Shown: Our 6" Triangles in Frost, Iron Ore, Salton Sea, and Sea Glass during the installation process; our installer used spacers to keep consistent grout joints.

 3. Ask to do a Dry-lay.

-A great way to set yourself up for tile success is asking to do a dry lay with your installer.
-This can ensure a happy outcome as this is where aesthetic comes into play.
-This is especially true if you are doing a blend of colors, an intricate pattern or a if you've opted for a specialty shape.
+A great way to set yourself up for tile success is by asking to do a dry lay with your installer.
+This can ensure a happy outcome as this is where aesthetics come into play.
+This is especially true if you are doing a blend of colors, an intricate pattern, or if you've opted for a specialty shape.
 A shape and pattern dictate how you start the installation and how the tiles should be cut.

 You can see in the installation below how important it was to start from the lip of the tub and work upwards: